Sasquire/BD-Drop-Updater/README.md

 ### FAQ

-**Q: Will I get banned for doing this**
+**Will I get banned for doing this**
-A: I have no idea.
+I have no idea.
 Probably not.

-**Q: It crashed when I was doing X**
+**It crashed when I was doing X**
-A: That's not a question, but please contact me with what was happening when it crashed.
+That's not a question, but please contact me with what was happening when it crashed.

-**Q: How do I contact you?**
+**How do I contact you?**
 I would prefer initial contact through github.

-**Q: Can I trust you?**
+**Can I trust you?**
-A: Hopefully with the restrictions and security from your user script manager you don't need to.
+Hopefully with the restrictions and security from your user script manager you don't need to.

-**Q: Why does(n't) it do X**
+**Why does(n't) it do X**
-A: Because I probably haven't thought of doing something else or doing it that way was simple.
+Because I probably haven't thought of doing something else or doing it that way was simple.

-**Q: Can you make it do X**
+**Can you make it do X**
-A: Probably.
+Probably.
 If you message me I might consider it.

-**Q: Can *I* make it do X**
+**Can *I* make it do X**
-A: Please do.
+Please do.
 If you write a feature, I will probably accept it.

-**Q: I really like this and want to buy you a coffee**
+**I really like this and want to buy you a coffee**
-A: I don't like coffee, but I'll take a bottle of lube.
+I don't like coffee, but I'll take a bottle of lube.
 Send me a message.